ArthausDev/AH_Blog/src/pages/are-you-ready-for-the-challenges-ahead/index.md

 ---
-title: Are you ready for the Challenges ahead?
+title: Are You Ready for the Challenges Ahead?
 heroImg: strategic-plan-hero_banner.jpg
 author: Not in the list
 guestName: Faye Parker